 - You were likely prescribed pain medications.
 Take them as needed for pain.
 As your pain decreases you will be able to decrease the use of the narcotic pain medication and control pain with Tylenol only.
-Do not exceed 4 grams of Tylenol daily - If you were prescribed a narcotic pain medication, it can cause constipation.
-In order to avoid constipation, increase your fluid intake.
-You may also need to take a stool softener such as Colace or any of the other over the counter stool softeners - Do not drive or drink alcohol while taking pain medication as it can make you drowsy and impair your judgment
+Do not exceed 4 grams of Tylenol daily - Please avoid taking NSAIDs such as Ibuprofen, Motrin, Aleve, etc. for a minimum of two weeks after surgery.
+These medications can increase your risk of bleeding - If you were prescribed a narcotic pain medication, it can cause constipation.
+In order to avoid constipation, increase your fluid intake you may also need to take a stool softener such as Colace or any of the other over the counter stool softeners - Do not drive or drink alcohol while taking pain medication as it can make you drowsy and impair your judgment